open-xchange/appsuite-middleware/documentation/components/mail_categories.md

       addflag "$promotion";
     }

-In case you use a different imap server or dont want to use system wide rules you can define user rules by doing the following:
+In case you use a different imap server or don't want to use system wide rules you can define user rules by doing the following:

 Set com.openexchange.mail.categories.apply.ox.rules to true